scottgallant/xaprb-src/content/blog/2015/11/07/setting-thresholds-with-quantiles.md

 title: Setting Thresholds With Quantiles
 ---

-I was talking with someone the other day about a visualization that could help figure out a reasonable value for a threshold on a metric.
-As I've [written](https://www.vividcortex.com/blog/2013/04/10/2-reasons-why-threshold-based-monitoring-is-hopelessly-broken/), thresholds are basically a broken way to monitor systems, but if you're going to use them, I think there's a lot you can do to avoid making threshold values *completely* arbitrary.
+I was talking with someone the other day about a visualization I remembered seeing some years ago, that could help set a reasonable value for a threshold on a metric.
+As I've [written](https://www.vividcortex.com/blog/2013/04/10/2-reasons-why-threshold-based-monitoring-is-hopelessly-broken/), thresholds are basically a broken way to monitor systems, but if you're going to use them, I think there are simple things you can do to avoid making threshold values *completely* arbitrary.

-I couldn't find the place I'd seen the visualization (if you do, please comment!) so I decided to just blog about it.
-Suppose you start off with a time
+I couldn't find the place I'd seen the visualization (if you know prior art for the below, please comment!) so I decided to just blog about it.
+Suppose you start off with a time series:
-series:

 ![time series](/media/2015/11/time-series.png)